-How to crowdfund your business – it’s easier than you think16th November 2015
+How to crowdfund your business – it’s easier than you thinkPublished on 16th November 2015 - Last update on 19th January 2018

 It’s UK Crowdfunding Week!
 As part of the dialogue about crowdfunding taking place this week, we’re publishing our short guide on how to use crowdfunding, one of the most popular new forms of alternative finance.
 Though it’s well known as a way to fund creative projects, crowdfunding can also be a viable way to fund a business if the business owner is steering clear of traditional bank loans.